 Victorian Flower Language

 Dandelions are unique in being one of the few flowers common to England during the Victorian era that didn’t receive particular meaning in floral language.
 It was so familiar, even considered a vulgar weed, that it was never given as a gift or included in a bouquet.

-The plant was widely eaten by the poorest people in society at the time, so it was considered more a food crop than an ornamental flower.
+The plant was widely eaten by the poorest people at the time, so it was considered more a food crop than an ornamental flower.
 It was commonly known as “piss-the-bed” due to its diuretic properties during this era.

 In modern witchcraft, Dandelions symbolize the sun and the masculine power that comes from it.

-Many people use the flower to symbolize warmth, healing, or strength when doing ritual magic or meditations.
+Many use the flower to symbolize warmth, healing, or strength when doing ritual magic or meditations.
 The roots are also dug up whole for some uses, such as carving symbols before it is dried and used as a focal item.